JamesRoggeveen/llm_eval_tool/README.md

 ## Contact

-For questions, support, or bug reports, please contact [Your Name/Lab] at [Your Support Email, e.g., jroggeveen@g.harvard.edu].
+For questions, support, or bug reports, please contact James Roggeveen at roggeveen [at] seas dot harvard dot edu.